By Ryan Cox

 • The moving company covers all costs from fuel purchases, vehicle servicing, moving permits, and security during transit.

-• You do not need to worry about the travel logistics because the moving company does that for you.
+• You do not need to worry about the travel logistics because the moving company does that for you — though not all are created equal.

 • The moving company also provides insurance coverage for your possessions, protecting them against risks prevalent during moving.